 The remote working model is more than a temporary solution to a global health crisis.
 It is very much a new way of life.

 While Covid-19 may have accelerated the adoption of remote work policies, the rise in its acceptance has been gaining momentum in the last few years.
-From happier, more productive employees to being able to create a more positive environmental impact, the effectiveness of remote work is consistently being put on display.
+From happier, more productive employees, more collaborative environments, to being able to create a more positive environmental impact, the effectiveness of remote work is consistently being put on display.

 Volunteers who were required to work from home four days a week for a nine months showed major improvements in performance.
 Resignations dropped by 50%.
 Finding also showed that those who worked from home were able to properly utilise their full shift due to an increase in concentration.